EnochPoon/Python-Course/03_if/README.md

 ______
 ```

-**Important Note:** Python's logical operators should not be treated the same way they are used in English.
+<b class="important-note">Important Note:</b> Python's logical operators should not be treated the same way they are used in English.
 For example, If you want to check for "`a` and `b` are both positive", the Python expression is **not**
 ```python
 a and b > 0
 ```